raine/ghtool/README.md

 `ghtool` is a powerful command-line tool created to streamline interactions with Github, particularly revolving around Checks.
 Its primary use is in large projects where tests are run across multiple jobs.
-The tool makes it convenient to identify failing tests and linting issues, bringing them to your attention in an organized manner.

 ## Key features